Tax Refund & Offset Claims in Saudi Arabia

 What is this right?

-• Income tax/Zakat refund: If ZATCA's final assessment is lower than what you paid, you can request a refund of the excess.
+• Income tax/Zakat refund: If ZATCA's final assessment is lower than what you paid, you can request a refund of the excess through the ZATCA portal.

-• VAT refund: If your input VAT exceeds output VAT (common for exporters), you can claim a refund or carry the credit forward.
+• VAT refund: If your input VAT exceeds output VAT (common for exporters who zero-rate their sales), you can claim a refund or carry the credit forward.

-• Offset: Overpayments can be offset against future tax liabilities instead of receiving a cash refund.
+• Offset: Overpayments can be offset against future tax liabilities — ZATCA allows offsetting across different tax types (VAT against income tax, for example).

-• Processing time: ZATCA aims to process refund requests within 60 days, but complex cases may take longer.
+• Processing time: ZATCA aims to process refund requests within 60 days, but complex cases or those requiring additional documentation may take longer.

-• Tourist refunds: Tourists can claim VAT refunds on purchases through the Planet Tax Free scheme at airports.
+• Tourist VAT refunds: Tourists can claim VAT refunds on purchases through the Planet Tax Free scheme at designated exit points.

 When does it apply?